ChrisEssery/group-project/Portfolio/Conclusion.md

 # Conclusion

-In this final section, we reflect on our app and how far we've come.
-We start by evaluating the design of the app, looking at the strengths, weaknesses and lessons learned.
-We reflect on our working practices and successes and finally we discuss the social and ethical implications of our product and future work.
+In this final section, we reflect on our application and how far we've come.
+We start by reflecting on our working practices, evaluating strengths and weaknesses.
+We the go on to reflect on the success of the project, with a focus on whether we met the brief and objectives were met.
+We then assess the impact Covid-19 had on our project.
+Finally, we discuss the social and ethical implications of our product and look ahead to future work in terms of design, development and evaluation, and the impact of our work more generally.

 ## Table of contents